Matzikama Local Municipality

-Matzikamma is of Khoikhoi origin, the first people of South Africa.
-It contains the Khoikhoi language words ma which means "give", tsî for "you", and kamma, which is ǁgamma and means "water", and loosely translates into "you that give water".
+Matzikama is of Khoekhoe origin, the first people of South Africa.
+It contains the Khoekhoe language words ma which means "give", tsî which means "you", and ǁgamma which means "water", and loosely translates into "you that give water".

 Geography

 The municipality covers a total area of 12981 km2 in the northernmost part of the Western Cape province, stretching from the Atlantic Ocean in the west to the mountains of the Bokkeveld Escarpment in the east.
 The Olifants River flows through the southern part of the municipal area, while to the north lies the hilly area known as the Knersvlakte.
 The municipality abuts on the Kamiesberg Municipality to the north, the Hantam Municipality to the east and the Cederberg Municipality to the south.

+According to the 2022 South African census, the population was 69,043 people, increasing at an annual rate of 0.27% from 2011.
+77.7% identified as "Coloured," 10.2% as "Black African," and 11.0% as "White."

-According to the 2011 census the municipality has a population of 67,147 people in 18,835 households.
+At the 2011 census, the municipality had a population of 67,147 people in 18,835 households.
 Of this population, 74.7% describe themselves as "Coloured", 14.8% as "White", and 8.5% as "Black African".
 The first language of 91.8% of the population is Afrikaans, while 3.5% speak Xhosa and 1.8% speak English.

 The principal town and seat of the council is Vredendal, which is situated in the valley of the Olifants River and has a population (according to the 2011 census) of 18,170.
 Other large towns in the municipality are Klawer (pop.
 6,234) situated upstream from Vredendal, Lutzville (pop.
 5,232) situated downstream from Vredendal, and Vanrhynsdorp (pop.
 6,272) to the north-east towards the escarpment.
 In the Olifants River valley there are also smaller agricultural settlements at Ebenhaeser (pop.
 1,305) and Koekenaap (pop.
 1,551).
 South of the mouth of the Olifants River are the coastal villages of Doringbaai (pop.
 1,260) and Strandfontein (pop.
 431).
 The villages of Bitterfontein (pop.
 986), Kliprand (pop.
 205), Nuwerus (pop.
 650) and Rietpoort (pop.
-970) are situated in the sparsely-populated Knersvlakte in the northern part of the municipality.
+970) are situated in the sparsely populated Knersvlakte in the northern part of the municipality.